wp-plugins/socialpublish/readme.txt

 = How to set up =

+First of all, the SocialPublish WordPress plugin needs at least PHP 5.2 to run.
+Make sure your server has the right PHP version.

 Create a SocialPublish account:

 1. Go to <http://socialpublish.io> and Sign Up for Free! (see: [screenshot 2](http://wordpress.org/extend/plugins/socialpublish/screenshots/))